 Do you have a burning desire to go abroad and investigate a topic?
 Want to travel to an unreported corner of the world?
-Or do you have a great idea for a multimedia project you'd like to see come to life?

-Whether it's filming a boxing documentary in Bermuda or covering Cannes and Venice film festivals, our trainees have completed a wide range of exciting and innovative projects across the globe.
+Whether it's filming a boxing documentary in Bermuda, exploring period poverty in the UK or covering Cannes and Venice film festivals, our trainees have completed a wide range of exciting and innovative projects across the globe.